czz592/CT421-Assignment/Report.md

 <h2> Leo Chui, Aoife Mulligan </h2>
 </div>

+# Part A

-# Representation
+## Representation

-### 1.1 One-max Problem

-We chose to represent the population as strings of 0s and 1s, as it most closely represented the problem's search landscape.
+We decided to use strings to represent the problem and solutions, as it was the most natural representation when considering the problem landscape as described by the assignment brief.

+## Fitness Function

+## Selection

+## Crossover

+## Mutation

+## Elitism

-# Plots
+## Plots

-### 1.1 One-max Problem

-# Results
+## Results

-### 1.1 One-max Problem

-# Contribution Details
+## Contribution Details

-### 1.1 One-max Problem
+- Mixed effort using VSCode's Live Share extension
+-